fendaq/CDMA-NER/README.md

 }
 ```

-The pre-processing and general utils follows [this blog](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html).
+Some of the pre-processing and general utils are inspired by [this blog](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html).